Improwised/jovVix/README.md

 cd api && air
 ~~~

-6. We use Nuxt3 in our project, it's development server is provide hot reload by default.
+6. We use Nuxt3 in our project, its development server provides hot reload by default.
-    - so run the following command to start nuxt3 server
+    - Run the following command to start nuxt3 server

 ~~~
 cd app && npm run dev
 ~~~

-6. [Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are triggers that run based on some event.
+6. [Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are triggers that are executed based on specific events.
 We will use these hooks in our project for various checks like spell-checking, linting, and testing.
    - We will use the [Python virtual environment](https://docs.python.org/3/library/venv.html) to create a virtual environment.

 ~~~
 python -m venv venv
 source ./venv/bin/activate
 ~~~
    > Note: You can ignore this step if you want to install it directly on your system.
-If you create a venv, make sure to put it into your .gitignore.
+If you create a virtual environment, ensure to add it to your .gitignore file..

    - We will use the Python library [pre-commit](https://pre-commit.com/) to handle these hooks.
 Hooks are associated with Git, and the pre-commit hook is activated when you have already staged your changes with `git add ...` and are about to commit.
 You can run it manually by typing `pre-commit` into the terminal.